Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Introduction

 This paper is a significant extension of the conference paper \cite{MCTS_QCT} presented at ICCAD'20.
-Among others, we have made the following major extensions: (a) aiming to optimise the output circuit depth, we design the MCTS-Depth algorithm (cf. Sec.~\ref{sec:MCTS-Depth}) (note that \cite{MCTS_QCT} only considered optimisation of the output circuit size); (b) to further demonstrate the flexibility of our framework, we incorporate remote CNOT gates into the MCTS-based algorithms (cf. Sec.~\ref{sec:remote_cnot}); (c) we describe in detail the parameter selection process and empirically compare the search depth of the MCTS-Size algorithm with that of SAHS \cite{SAHS} (cf. Sec.~\ref{sec:benchmark}); and (d) we present detailed and additional empirical evaluation results (considering depth reduction as well as the effect of remote CNOT gates) on both IBM Q20 and a hypothetical grid-like QPU, called Grid 5$\times 4$, which also has 20 qubits but fewer edge connections than IBM Q20 (cf. Sec.~\ref{sec:benchmark}).
+Among others, we have made the following major extensions: (a) aiming to optimise the output circuit depth, we design the MCTS-Depth algorithm (cf. Sec.~\ref{sec:MCTS-Depth}) (note that \cite{MCTS_QCT} only considered optimisation of the output circuit size); (b) to further demonstrate the flexibility of our framework, we incorporate remote CNOT gates into the MCTS-based algorithms (cf. Sec.~\ref{sec:remote_cnot})\blue{, which are also known as bridge gates and can execute CNOT gates whose two qubits are not neighbours without changing the current mapping}; (c) we describe in detail the parameter selection process and empirically compare the search depth of the MCTS-Size algorithm with that of SAHS \cite{SAHS} (cf. Sec.~\ref{sec:benchmark}); (d) we present detailed and additional empirical evaluation results (considering depth reduction as well as the effect of remote CNOT gates) on \blue{IBM Q20, a hypothetical grid-like QPU called Grid $4\times 5$, and IBM Rochester and Google Sycamore, and with two other state-of-the-art algorithms, viz., Qiskit and SABRE \cite{LiUCSB} (cf. Sec.~\ref{sec:benchmark}).}

 The remainder of this paper is organised as follows: Sec.~\ref{sec:background} provides some background knowledge about quantum computation and summarises the state-of-the-art of the quantum circuit transformation problem.
 Sec.~\ref{sec:MCTS} then presents a detailed description of the MCTS framework as well as a theoretical analysis.
 The adapted depth-optimisation algorithm is presented in Sec.~\ref{sec:MCTS-Depth}.
-After that, we show how to incorporate remote CNOT in the MCTS-based algorithms in Sec.~\ref{sec:remote_cnot}.
-Empirical evaluations of both MCTS-based algorithms on an extensive set of realistic benchmark circuits and on both IBM Q20 and Grid 5$\times 4$ are presented in Sec.~\ref{sec:benchmark}.
-The last section concludes the paper with an outlook.
+After that, we show how to incorporate remote CNOT in the MCTS-based algorithms in Sec.~\ref{sec:remote_cnot}. \blue{Empirical evaluations of both MCTS-based algorithms on an extensive set of realistic benchmark circuits and on various QPUs are presented in Sec.~\ref{sec:benchmark}.} The last section concludes the paper with an outlook.